 Must submit a valid Alaska Driver's license and maintain a good driving record.

-Must possess and maintain a current CPR/First Aid card.
+Must possess or be able to obtain a CPR/First Aid card.

 Working knowledge of computers, electronic control, industrial electrical and mechanical systems, pumps, compressors, other auxiliary equipment and be able to apply the knowledge in the daily work practices.